arpajus/Simple_Algorithms/README.md

 Code expects an input of a number and the output will be the reverse of the number given.
 If you recieve 456 the program will output 654.
 The problem is solved by a mathematical way.
 Just divide the number on 10 every time.
 Take the reminder and the reverse will be the old reminder *10 plus the actual reminder.

 Calculator:
 Basic calculator with just four operations just to show how to work with while doing iterations until the user wants to finish.
-The final implementation will have methods for operations and will control the problem with int in the division.